pauldotknopf/blue-ribbon/README.md

 I would love nothing more than to see the damages repaired.

-All this aside, unfortunately, the bank ultimatly decided in favor of Greg, citing that "the simple act of providing CC is all that is needed to establish that the work was done satisfactory."
+All this aside, unfortunately, the bank ultimately decided in favor of Greg, citing that "the simple act of providing CC is all that is needed to establish that the work was done satisfactory."

 # The question of "who did the damages"

-I believe the question of wether I did the damages to my vehicle, or if the technicians did, is ultimately irrelevant.
+I believe the question of whether I did the damages to my vehicle, or if the technicians did, is ultimately irrelevant.
 Greg has signed and acknowledged that he is responsible for the damages.
 In my view, the only questions know is what the monetary damages owed are.
 With that said, it's clear that Greg intends to make this a point in order to avoid paying what's due.

 <details>
   <summary>Pictures of the damages</summary>